 This classic tour starts every week Year round !!!

-A 21 day guided Tour in the 3 biblical countries: Israel the Holyland, the Kingdom of Jordan and the great Ancient Egypt.
+17 days guided Tour in the countries: Israel the Holyland, the Kingdom of Jordan and Turkey – (Byzantine Empire)

 Tel Aviv, Israel

 arrive to Israel Ben-Gurion international airport meet our representative and be transferred to the hotel in Tel Aviv.